 Adapted from the government’s fact sheet Superannuation Reform: Allowing catch-up concessional contributions

-1 An exemption from the work test is available from 1 July 2019.
-The exemption allows you to make voluntary contributions to your super without the need to satisfy the work test, for one financial year only.
-This is available to recently retired individuals aged 65 - 74, who have a total super balance less than $300,000 (prior to the most recent 30 June), and met the work test for the previous financial year.
+1 An exemption from the work test is available to eligible recent retirees which may allow you to make voluntary contributions to your super without the need to satisfy the work test.
+This is available to individuals aged 67 - 74, who had a total super balance less than $300,000 (at the prior 30 June), and met the ordinary work test for the previous financial year.
 Also, this can only be applied once in your lifetime.

 The information about super has been prepared without taking into account any particular person’s objectives, financial situation or needs.
 Before deciding to make a contribution to your super, interested persons should consider the appropriateness of this information having regard to their personal objectives, financial situations or needs.

 NULIS Nominees (Australia) Limited ABN 80 008 515 633 AFSL 23465.
 Part of the National Australia Bank Group of companies.
 An investment with NULIS Nominees (Australia) Limited is not a deposit or liability of, and is not guaranteed by, NAB.